Why should we go with River Riders?

 The rivers are a natural environment and home to many animals.
 In the water you could see fish, turtles, frogs, and rarely a non-poisonous water snake.
 We have never had a single person have any type of bad interaction with an animal on the trip.
 They are more scared of you than you are of them.
 Just use caution if you see one and slowly back away.
 They will continue about their business as if you weren't there.

-Lightning Safety on River Trip from NOAA During the summertime it is common to have afternoon thunderstorms.
+During the summertime, it is common to have afternoon thunderstorms.
 The odds of being struck by lightning are very low.
 Lightning strikes, while not common, can be deadly, so guests should still act with caution.
 Storms tend to last 10-15 minutes and subside.
 We recommend getting out of the water and waiting a storm out.
-The best spots while on the trip are under a bridge or aquaduct along the river if you cant get to a shelter or the end of the trip.
+The best spots while on the trip are under a bridge or aqueduct along the river if you can’t get to a shelter or the end of the trip.
 After the storm passes continue your trip as planned.

 You should not stand near the highest object in the area and try not to stand immediately next to any large trees.
 Find a clearing.
 If you are near a road do not get out in the middle of the road with your tubes.
 You run the risk of being hit by a car.
 If necessary we will send out vehicles for assistance.

 You will have to go back and find it.
-Mainly be sure you understand what the driver has explained about landmarks indicating the ending point.
+Be sure you understand what the driver has explained about landmarks indicating the ending point.
 If you miss the end point, you will have to hike back along the shore until you get to it.
-We don't have the ability to pick you up in road-less areas that occur beyond the take-out points.
+We don’t have the ability to pick you up in roadless areas that occur beyond the take-out points.

 River Riders Bus Timing varies.
 Good communication with your driver is very important.
 Please bring a waterproof watch along.
 On weekends, we have buses that drivers loop between the shop and the put-ins and take-outs.
 We strive to be at the pickup points between every 1/2-hour to an hour.
 Be aware that especially on Saturdays and sometimes Sundays from mid-June through mid September there may be a wait.
 Please be patient.